janus-idp/backstage-plugins/plugins/tekton/README.md

           apiVersion: 'v1beta1'
           plural: 'taskruns'
    ```
-3. Kubernetes plugin is configured and able to connect to the cluster using a `ServiceAccount`.
+3. The Kubernetes plugin is configured and able to connect to the cluster using a `ServiceAccount`.
 4. The `ClusterRole` must be granted for custom resources (pipelineruns and taskruns) to `ServiceAccount` accessing the cluster.
-[ClusterRole](https://backstage.io/docs/features/kubernetes/configuration#role-based-access-control) is already granted if you have the Backstage Kubernetes Plugin configured.
+If you have the Backstage Kubernetes Plugin configured, the [ClusterRole](https://backstage.io/docs/features/kubernetes/configuration#role-based-access-control) is already granted.
+   You can use the following code to grant the `ClusterRole` for custom resources:

    ```yaml
    ---